awsdocs/amazon-kendra-developer-guide/doc_source/submitting-feedback.md

   To submit click feedback, your application must collect click information from the activities of your users, and then submit that information to Amazon Kendra\.
 You can collect click information with the console, the JavaScript library, and the Amazon Kendra API\.
 + **Relevance**—Information about the relevance of a search result, which the user typically provides\.
 The feedback contains the result ID and a relevance indicator \(`RELEVANT` or `NOT_RELEVANT`\)\.
 The user determines the relevance information\.

-  To submit relevance feedback, your application must provide a feedback mechanism that enables the user to choose the appropriate relevance for a query result, and then submit that information to Amazon Kendra\.
+  To submit relevance feedback, your application must provide a feedback mechanism that allows the user to choose the appropriate relevance for a query result, and then submit that information to Amazon Kendra\.
 You can only collect relevance information with the console and the Amazon Kendra API\.

 Feedback is used while the index is active\.
 Feedback only affects the index that it is submitted to, it can't be used across indexes or for different accounts\.